Edkamb/ConfLiftingaaS/readme.md

 This extension now integrates a co-simulation engine, [Maestro](https://github.com/INTO-CPS-Association/maestro), to enable the composition of Digital Twins with coupled behavior.
 The source code for the prototypical Java implementation of the architecture is in the folder ```DTProject/tools/TwinManager```.

+### Build the implementation
+Use the script ```DTProject/build_TwinManager.sh``` to build the JAR that is used as part of the examples.
+The resulting JAR will be copied to the tools folder, where it is taken by the programs to run the examples.
+The installation requires Maven 3.9+.

 ## Semantic services